LittleGreyCells/escheme/README.md

 ## Implementation

-_escheme_ is implemented in C++14, using a modest set of language features, exploiting class initialization/finalization semantics for deferred execution and cleanup.
-Templates are used for control stack and argument stack implementation.
+_escheme_ is implemented in C++14, using a modest set of language features, exploiting class initialization/finalization for deferred execution and cleanup.
+Templates are used primarily for evaluator stack implementations.
 Exceptions are used for non-local returns.

-Even so, one might mistaken _escheme's_ program structure for one typical for modular languages like Modula-2 or a D's "better C".
-It is organized into 21 modules, constituting 8 design domains: object representations, reader, printer, port and terminal IO, memory manager, symbol table(s) and, lastly, the interpreter with its supporting apparati.
+Even so, one might mistaken _escheme's_ program structure for one typical for module based languages like Modula-2 or a D's "better C".
+It is organized into 21 modules, constituting 8 functional domains: object representations, reader, printer, port and terminal IO, memory manager, symbol table(s) and, lastly, the interpreter with its supporting apparatus.
 While efficiency has been an important consideration, intelligibility has been paramount.